DevanteSaez/Assessment/README.md

 Changes to CSS,
 Moved most of the classes to follow the same structure of the HTML code since that would make the most sense.
+Added some extremely run down and basic notes on what the code will do in the CSS code.